- Antique Diamonds

 Joseph fashioned the Cullinan into 21 gems, ranging from less than a carat to 70+ carat rocks.
 The stones cut from the Cullinan diamond, all flawless, are exhibited at the Crown Jewels collection at the Tower of London.

-Classic Cushion
+Classic or Antique Cushion

 Cushion Brilliants are essentially round brilliants with a pillow-like shape.
 Their pavilion facets originate at the culet and extend to the girdle in a star-like fashion.
 A stone loses its spot on the top of the cushion’s Mount Olympus and becomes Cushion Brilliant when it matches at least three of the following criteria: